Blog

 Today, we have launched our MCP server.
 MCP (Model Context Protocol) is a standardized way for AI models to connect with external data sources and tools.
 If you use a tool like Claude Code, then this is how you can connect Oh Dear to it (you can create an API token in your account settings) claude…

-SQL performance improvements: finding the right queries to fix (part 1)
+SQL performance: finding the queries to fix (part 1)

 Speed improvements to the dashboard, website & job processing